 Read: On Sukkot, the Jewish ‘Festival of Booths,’ Each Sukkah is as Unique as the Person Who Builds It

-Shemini Atzeret/Simchat Torah: Shemini Atzeret is the first day and celebrates the end of Sukkot.
+Shemini Atzeret/Simchat Torah: Shemini Atzeret comes first and celebrates the end of Sukkot.
 Simchat Torah is the second day that marks the conclusion of the annual cycle of Torah readings.

 October 31